marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-testing-with-a-mocking-framework-ef6-onwards.md

 ## Limitations of EF in-memory test doubles

 In-memory test doubles can be a good way to provide unit test level coverage of bits of your application that use EF.
 However, when doing this you are using LINQ to Objects to execute queries against in-memory data.
-This can result in different behavior than using EF’s LINQ provider (LINQ to Entities) to translate queries into SQL that is run against your database.
+This can result in different behavior than using EF?s LINQ provider (LINQ to Entities) to translate queries into SQL that is run against your database.

 One example of such a difference is loading related data.
 If you create a series of Blogs that each have related Posts, then when using in-memory data the related Posts will always be loaded for each Blog.
 However, when running against a database the data will only be loaded if you use the Include method.